I am a writer, teacher, parent, and musician. I have fought insomnia and sleep issues for many years.

-Qulaity Chamomile Tea
+Quality Chamomile Tea

-The Best Sleep Supplements Number 4: Melatonin
+The Best Sleep Supplements #4: Melatonin

 The next supplement for sleep on our list is melatonin.
 Unlike chamomile, which is a plant found in nature, melatonin is a hormone that occurs in the human body.
 It’s an essential part of the human sleep-wake cycle, also known as our circadian cycle or circadian rhythm.
 “Your body [naturally] makes melatonin, which helps create the urge to fall asleep,” says Sanjeev Kothare, M.D., director of the pediatric sleep program at NYU Langone Medical Center.
 “We call it the hormone of the dark.”
-The level of melatonin in your body starts to rise as the sun goes down, and keeps rising the later it gets.
+The level of melatonin in your body starts to rise as the sun goes down and keeps rising the later it gets.
 In other words, melatonin translates signals from your surroundings into a mental state in your mind.
 This is why melatonin is so important to your sleep habits – if you interfere with the process of hormone secretion and biochemical response, you’ll have trouble falling asleep.
 Your internal clock will fail, and the normal evolutionary connection between sunset and sleepiness is lost.
 After all, we have been designed by eons of evolution, and electric lights, stress, and so on have only been around for a couple of hundred years.

-The Best Sleep Supplements Number 3: Valerian
+The Best Sleep Supplements #3: Valerian

 The active ingredient in Valerian root, according to the University of Maryland Medical Center website, is not entirely understood.
-Scientists do know that the supplement increases the amount of a chemical called gamma aminobutyric acid (GABA) in the brain.
+Scientists do know that the supplement increases the amount of a chemical called gamma-aminobutyric acid (GABA) in the brain.
 This substance is known to regulate nerve cells and combat anxiety, similar to drugs like Xanax and Valium.
 Recent findings suggest that Valerian root has a similar effect, although it is considerably weaker.

 Kava comes from a plant in the pepper family (Solanacaea).
-Tea and other Kava-based supplements are a popular source of anti-anxiety and sleep-inducing support that have been used throughout the world.
-According to the American Academy of Family Physicians, Kava is safe in the short term for people with anxiety.
-However, if you drink alcohol or take medicines that are metabolized in your liver, or you may be at risk of serious side effects.
+Tea and other kava-based supplements are a popular source of anti-anxiety and sleep-inducing support that have been used throughout the world.
+According to the American Academy of Family Physicians, kava is safe in the short term for people with anxiety.
+However, if you drink alcohol or take medicines that are metabolized in your liver, you may be at risk of serious side effects.
 For this reason, you should be sure to consult with your doctor before you decide to start a regimen for insomnia using kava.

-The Best Sleep Supplements Number 1: 5-HTP
+The Best Sleep Supplements #1: 5-HTP

-This substance is derived from an amino acid called L-tryptophan, which you may recognize as a component of turkey meat – it’s supposedly one reason that we’re so drowsy after a big Thanksgiving dinner.
+This substance is derived from an amino acid called L-tryptophan, which you may recognize as a component of turkey meat—it’s supposedly one reason that we’re so drowsy after a big Thanksgiving dinner.
 This supplement also has been used to pick up your mood and decrease your appetite.
 The biological basis for 5-HTP is that it’s a precursor of serotonin, a transmitter that’s essential for healthy sleep.
 This supplement has good evidence that it’s an effective sleep supplement, but people on anti-depressant medications should be sure to consult with their physician before starting a 5-HTP regimen.

 Accidents Caused by Lack of Sleep